Isospin sum rules in charmed baryon weak decays: Abstract

 \section{Abstract}

 Isospin symmetry is the most precise flavor symmetry.
-The effective Hamiltonian of charm quark weak decay is invariant under the isospin lowering operators $I_-^n$, which permits us to generate isospin sum rules through several master formulas.
-In this work, we derive the master formulas of isospin sum rules for the two-body non-leptonic decays of singly and doubly charmed baryons.
-Dozens of isospin sum rules are derived to provide hints for the new decay modes and serve as test of isospin symmetry.
+The effective Hamiltonian of charm quark weak decay is zero under the isospin lowering operators $I_-^n$, which permits us to generate isospin sum rules through several master formulas.
+In this work, we derive the master formulas of isospin sum rules for the two- and three-body non-leptonic decays of singly and doubly charmed baryons.
+Hundreds of isospin sum rules are derived to test of isospin symmetry and provide hints for the new decay modes.
+The isospin sum rules for multi-body decays are not broken by the intermediate resonances and hence can be used to study the isospin partners of exotic hadrons.